-In my last article I wrote about how to raise your child to not be a pansy.
+In my last article, I wrote about how to raise your child to be impervious to bullying.
 Some people did not like the article.
 I am ok with that; I know that I may not be everyone’s cup of tea.
 I also know I am a good mom and a good dance teacher.
 I know that I have helped a lot of kids and have made a positive impact on the lives of many children.
 The advice that I share is purely from experience and learning from the many children and parents I have been involved with over the years.
-I have worked with kids who have been bullied and kids who have been doing the bulling.
+I have worked with kids who have been bullied and kids who have been doing the bullying.

 The pressing question is when is bullying going to stop?
 When is it going to go out of style?
 Sadly, it won’t.
 Bullying is not a trend, it seems as though it is embedded in our society, from playground bullying in elementary school to news reports on which celebrity has not lost their most recent baby weight.
 The only way we have a chance to stop bullying is if we raise our children to value each other.

 - Raise your child to care about the feelings of others.
 Great leaders put the needs of others before their own, so encourage them to be leaders.
 Encourage them to lead with kindness.

 - Teach your children to be willing to admit they are wrong and to be ready and willing to apologize, even if they did not intend on being hurtful.
 I once had a student who was on what I call a nasty streak.
 She was making everyone around her miserable.
 In one particular situation, she had really hurt one of her classmate’s feelings but didn’t feel like she needed to apologize because, she said, she didn’t hurt her feelings on purpose.
 Even more disturbing, her mom didn’t think her daughter need to apologize either.
 Apologizing is not a sign of weakness, admitting you were wrong should not be a blow to your ego or your child’s ego.
 Kids will make mistakes; sometimes just saying I’m sorry can fix the problem.